alemart/surgescript/docs/reference/object.md

 *Returns*

-A new array containing all the descendants tagged `tagName`.
+A new array containing all descendants tagged `tagName`.
 If no such descendants are found, an empty array is returned.

 #### toString